graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 For details of the shapes of these JSON payloads, please see [Request](#sec-Request) and [Response](#sec-Response).

-If the media type in a `Content-Type` or `Accept` header includes encoding information, then the encoding MUST be `utf-8` (e.g.
+If the media type in a `Content-Type` or `Accept` header does not include encoding information, then `utf-8` MUST be assumed (e.g.
 `Content-Type: application/graphql-response+json; charset=utf-8`).
-If encoding
-information is not included then `utf-8` MUST be assumed.
+UTF-8 encoding MUST be supported for JSON requests and results.

 # Request